22.214.171.124 Giving an Infringement Notice

-- the name of the person to whom the notice is given and the name of the person who gave the notice, and that the person is an infringement officer for the purposes of issuing the infringement notice,
+- state the name of the person to whom the notice is given and the name and contact details of the person who gave the notice, and that the person is an infringement officer for the purposes of issuing the infringement notice,

-- brief details of the alleged contravention, or each alleged contravention, to which the notice relates, including:
+- give brief details of the alleged contravention, or each alleged contravention, to which the notice relates, including:

 - the provision of the PPLAct that was allegedly contravened,

-- that the matter will not be dealt with by the Court if the penalty specified in the notice is paid within the period prescribed (i.e. within 28 days after the notice is given or a longer period if allowed by Centrelink),
+- state that the matter will not be dealt with by the Court if the penalty specified in the notice is paid within 28 days after the notice is given (or a longer period if extended by Centrelink or the FWO),

-- how the payment of the penalty is to be made, and
+- state that the payment of the penalty is not an admission of guilt or liability,

 Amount of penalties in infringement notices